 With Instagram becoming one of the fastest growing social media channels, it’s more than likely you have wondered just how you can bring your brand to life on this channel.
-With over 65% of the Instagram community being outside the U.S and the medium boasting approximately 200 million active monthly users and 1.6 billion likes per day, chances are you don’t want to miss out the action – but how exactly do you go about promoting your brand on the channel?
+With over 65% of the Instagram community being outside the U.S and the medium boasting approximately 200 million active daily users per year and 15 million active businesses, chances are you don’t want to miss out the action – but how exactly do you go about promoting your brand on the channel?
 Here are a couple of tips and tricks.

 1. Fire up your engines

 In order to post and interact on Instagram, you will need to create an account.
 You can download the app from the App Store or Google Play for IOS and Android devices.
 Remember to select a username that is closely linked to your name, personality or brand, as this is how people will search for your account.
 If it’s a business account you are creating, be sure that it reflects your organisation and leave links to your Facebook page, Twitter feed or website – it may lead to more followers on your other platforms.
 Now you may go forth and invite your Facebook friends, contacts or follow some highly recommended people!
 Don’t forget to do some exploring by searching for people already talking about your business, product or industry.
 These are your potential customers.
 Find them, follow them and engage with them!

 Ok so now you’re ready to post some pictures to your Instagram account.
 Make sure that your posts are engaging by tagging others or by inviting engagement from the community that follows you.
 Adding layers to your posts gives people a better feel for who you are.
 Go on and spread a little Instagram love!

 Post frequently, but do not bombard your followers with thousands of pictures.
 Consistency keeps your followers engaged.
 Depending on the type of business you run, 2-3 posts a day is a good limit.
 If you have quality material, share it…just spread it out!